 Means of Submission

 The Bill of Rights Journal welcomes submission via Scholastica or by email.
-The Articles Selection Committee begins to consider submissions, both solicited and unsolicited, for Issues 3 and 4 of Volume 25 in August 2016.
+The Articles Selection Committee is currently considering submissions, both solicited and unsolicited, for Volume 32.

 Contents of Submissions